 "Kathryn and Helen" = compound subject, "took" = verb

 Using compound subjects such as compound verbs, prepositional phrases (such as "at the bus station"), and many other elements help lengthen simple sentences, but simple sentences can be very short sometimes.
-Writing with too many simple sentences can make your writing seem "choppy" and prevent you writing smoothly.
+Writing with too many simple sentences can make your writing seem "choppy" and prevent you from writing smoothly.

 Compound sentences are made up of two independent clauses (complete sentences) which are connected to one another with a coordinating conjunction.
 Coordinating conjunctions are easily remembered if you remember words such as "FAN BOYS".